 Therefore, we tend to remember things from our autobiographical memory that are congruent with our current identity.
 A conflict of identities often marks our past.
 The identities that win will seek to assert themselves over other, discarded identities.

-When I talked to my friend about about our undergrad years, I remember him saying:
+When I talked to my friend about our undergrad years, I remember him saying:

 “Please let’s not talk about that.
 I don’t want to associate myself with that.”